395t/review-assignments/_summaries/sutskever2014sequence_1.md

 ## TL;DR
-* Sequence to sequence tasks with deep learning models is challenging because they require a fixed dimensionality of input and output sequences
+* Sequence to sequence tasks with deep learning models was challenging because they require a fixed dimensionality of input and output sequences
 * LSTMs can be used to represent an input sequence as a large fixed dimensionality vector that can be used to translate into an output sequence of arbitrary length
 * First example of neural approach outperforming baseline statistical machine translation and performance relatively near best approach